 Another must during summer in Germany.
 I try to avoid using chemical sunscreens and have tried a few different ones.
 My current favorite is the Badger Zinc sunscreen.
 The small size is a carry-on size at just under 100ml, but it lasts SO LONG because you only need a very small amount.

 You definitely can’t leave home without your sunglasses.
 While I was in Germany in July, it was clear blue skies every single day of the eight days I was there.
 I didn’t really see any cheap shops where you could pick up a pair of sunglasses, so if you do forget a pair, you’ll have to head to a mall to grab yourself a pair (all that to say, don’t forget yours!).
+Classic styles like aviators or wayfarers will not only protect your eyes but will go with any outfit you have on.

 Like this post?
 Pin it for later?